solar array image

 What is Solar Power and how does it work

-Electromagnetic rays in the form of radiant energy, are being constantly emitted into space by the burning action of the sun.
-These rays travel through space in all directions while some reach the Earth’s surface.
-The radiant energy emitted by the sun reaches the earth within a very short period of time.
+Electromagnetic rays in the form of radiant energy, are being constantly emitted into the vacuum of space by the burning action of the sun.
+These electromagnetic rays travel at the speed of light through space in all directions while some reach the Earth’s surface 150 million kilometres (93 million miles) away.
+The radiant energy emitted by the sun takes an average of eight and a half minutes to reach the earth within a very short period of time.

 roof mounted solar power